KingsleyXie/BooksReservation/README.md

 You can also see brief introductions and directions of this system inside [`./assets/directions.md`](./assets/directions.md) in Chinese

-Source of [sample SideNav header picture](./assets/directions.md) was [here](https://assets.entrepreneur.com/content/3x2/1300/20150115183825-books-reading.jpeg) and it was processed to fit in its element position
+Source of [sample SideNav header picture](./assets/pictures/books.png) was [here](https://assets.entrepreneur.com/content/3x2/1300/20150115183825-books-reading.jpeg) and it was processed to fit in its element position

-// To do: Deploy it on my server
+You can experience this entire system on [https://projects.kingsleyxie.cn/books-reservation/](https://projects.kingsleyxie.cn/books-reservation/)